ozanmuyes/angular2-webpack-starter/README.md

-# angular2-webpack-starter
+# Angular2 Webpack Starter

-Angular2 Webpack Starter
+Starter project for your next Angular2 application.